The console game Mortal Kombat has been banned in Australia.

 Similar injuries can be caused by many other weapons, including shotguns, high-calibre revolvers, sniper rifles, assault rifles, rocket launchers, laser guns and grenades.

-are alive or dead.
+whether they are alive or dead.
 Their corpses can still be targeted, resulting in bloodspray only.
-In single player mode, the game treats civilian deaths neutrally, but it is noted that in cooperative gameplay, points are awarded for civilian casualties.
+In single player mode, the game treats civilian deaths neutrally, but it is noted that in cooperative gameplay, points are awarded for

 It is therefore unsuitable for a minor to see or play and is therefore Refused Classification.